djmacy/ifa/README.md

 Open the following URL in your browser to check out the web application: http://localhost:8080

-To stop running the application you can click the ctrl c command.
+To stop running the application you can click ctrl c in your terminal.